beyond-the-cloud-dev/trigger-lib/website/api/context-interfaces.md

 | Before Delete | `oldFieldsToEnrichOnBeforeDelete` |
 | After Delete  | `oldFieldsToEnrichOnAfterDelete`  |

+The two sides are declared independently.
+Declaring a lookup on the new side does not attach a parent to the old record.

 ## Bypassable

 Skips the handler for the current invocation when the method returns `true`.
+It is asked once per invocation, not per record.

 ```apex
 public interface Bypassable {